drinkataco/location-events-api/README.md

 #### Container Repository Authentication

-To fetch the container from the repository kubernetes must be authenticated with the github container registry usign a username and [github token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
+To fetch the container from the repository kubernetes must be authenticated with the github container registry with their username and [github token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 Run the following command with your credentials: